Dasmariñas: The First Barangays

 Dasmariñas was originally composed of several barangays or barrios (neighborhoods).
 Among these, Salitran was considered the most important and notable during the Spanish regime due to its role as the site of the Recollect estate house.
 The name Salitran is derived from the Tagalog word sal-it, meaning "people from another town."
 Being part of the Recollect Hacienda in the town of Imus, Salitran attracted many workers from various provinces who labored as farmhands.
 Within Salitran, a place called Layong Iloko was named for the Ilocanos who settled there, while Pasong Santol earned its name from the abundance of santol trees in the area.

 Tampus, the center of the newly established town, was situated at the edge of a deep forest.
-This contrasts with a sitio in Paliparan called Pintong Gubat, which translates to "gate of the forest."
-Barangay names were often inspired by geographical features, as seen in Barrio Burol, whose name reflects its elevated location.
+This contrasts with a sitio in Paliparan called Pintóng Gubat ("gate of the forest.")
+Barangay names were often inspired by geographical features, as seen in Barrio Burol, whose name reflects its hill location.
 Similarly, Sabang means "crossroads."
 Barrio Salawag is believed to have been the old Barrio Salacay, with salawag referring to long bamboo poles used for securing nipa roofing.

-Nancaan, now known as Langkaan, derived its name from the Tagalog word langka, meaning "jackfruit."
+Nancaan, now known as Langkaan, derived its name from the Tagalog word langkâ, meaning "jackfruit."
 The jackfruit, the largest fruit tree in the Philippines, was reportedly introduced from India to Malaysia and later planted in the country by Arabs and Indians.
 The prevalence of jackfruit trees in the area likely inspired the name Nancaan.

-Malinta, or Malintaan, comes from the Tagalog word linta, meaning "leech," due to the abundance of leeches in the area.
+Malinta, or Malintaan, comes from the Tagalog word lintá, meaning "leech," due to the abundance of leeches in the area.

 On July 18, 1899, three sitios in Perez-Dasmariñas were elevated to the status of barrios: Sampaloc, named for the abundance of tamarind trees; Tamban, later renamed San Jose; and Lucsuhin, later renamed San Agustin.